CodeDynasty-dev/Jetpath/docs/docs/middleware.md

 ## Scoping Middleware

 *(Note: The provided example `tests/app.jet.ts` only explicitly shows a global middleware defined in the main app file.
-The following describes common patterns for scoping in file-based frameworks, which JetPath might implement or could adopt.)*
+The following describes common patterns for scoping in file-based frameworks, which Jetpath might implement or could adopt.)*

 Middleware can potentially be scoped to apply globally or only to specific parts of your API:

   * **Global Middleware:** Defining `MIDDLEWARE_` in your main application entry file (`app.jet.ts` in the example) or the root `src/index.jet.ts` likely applies it to *all* incoming requests.
   * **Directory/Layout Middleware (Potential Pattern):** Frameworks often allow defining middleware in special files within subdirectories (e.g., `src/admin/_middleware.jet.ts` or `src/admin/_layout.jet.ts`).
 Such middleware would apply only to routes defined within that directory and its subdirectories, executing after global middleware but before the specific route handler.
-This allows applying specific logic (like admin authentication checks) only where needed. *[Confirmation needed from JetPath specifics if this pattern is supported].*
+This allows applying specific logic (like admin authentication checks) only where needed. *[Confirmation needed from Jetpath specifics if this pattern is supported].*

 -----